nkoppel/virpn/README.md

 ### Stack Manipulation

-    'op' = pop top element off of stack
+    'op' or 'isp' = pop top element off of stack
-    'od' = duplicate first element on stack
-    'ow' = swap first two elements of stack
-    'ov' = reverse stack
+    'od' or 'isd' = duplicate first element on stack 'ow' or 'isw' = swap first two elements of stack 'ov' or 'isv' = reverse stack
-    'oo' = rotate stack (move bottom element to top) 'ou' = sum all numbers on the stack
+    'oo' or 'iso' = rotate stack (move bottom element to top)

+    'ou' or 'isu' = sum all numbers on the stack
-    'om' = multiply all numbers on the stack together
+    'om' or 'ism' = multiply all numbers on the stack together

+    'y' = copy the bottom element to the aux stack
+    'Y' = move the bottom element to the aux stack
+    'p' = copy the bottom element of the aux stack to the stack 'P' = move the bottom element of the aux stack to the stack

 ### Functions